 Food and Beverage Tax

-On July 1, 2004, the Naperville City Council adopted an ordinance that establishes a one percent (1.0%) tax on food and beverages (alcoholic and non-alcoholic), which can be consumed on the premises where purchased.
+Businesses operating within the City of Naperville are required to collect and remit a one percent (1.0%) tax on the sale of food and beverages (alcoholic and non-alcoholic), which can be consumed on the premises where purchased.

-The purpose of this tax is to help fund celebrations of community and cultural opportunities that focus on the heritage, diversity and character of the City.
-Monies collected from the Food and Beverage Tax will be placed in a Special Events & Cultural Amenities Fund Grant and will be awarded annually to eligible grant programs.
+Monies collected from the tax are placed in a Food and Beverage Fund.
+The fund's primary purpose is to support celebrations of community and cultural opportunities that focus on the heritage, diversity and character of the City through the Special Events & Cultural Amenities Fund Grant Program.

 Downtown Tax Rate